Bang-Bang Evasion: Its Stochastic Optimality and a Terminal-Set-Based Implementation: Problem Formulation

 In this scenario, we assume that the interceptor and the target can be represented as point masses, and that the target's own path angle and lateral acceleration are known (e.g., via its navigation system).
 It is also assumed that the speeds of both the interceptor and the target, $V_{M}$ and $V_{T}$, respectively, are known and time-invariant.
 The lateral acceleration command of the target is assumed to be bounded by a known constant, $u_{T}^{\max}$.

 We define the state vector as

-where $\mathbf{q}_{M}^{\top}$ and $\mathbf{q}_{T}^{\top}$ are the state vectors of internal dynamics of the interceptor and the target, respectively.
+where $\xi$ and $\dot{\xi}$ are, respectively, the relative displacement and relative velocity between the target and the interceptor normal to the initial LOS, and $\mathbf{q}_{M}$ and $\mathbf{q}_{T}$ are the state vectors of internal dynamics of the interceptor and the target, respectively, of arbitrary but finite order.
 We assume that their closed-loop dynamics can be represented via a known, arbitrary-order linear system.
+In the special case of first-order interceptor and target dynamics, $\mathbf{q}_{M}$ and $\mathbf{q}_{T}$ reduce to the scalar accelerations normal to the initial LOS, $\grave{a}_{M}$ and $\grave{a}_{T}$; in higher-order models they additionally carry the internal autopilot and actuator states.
 The discrete-time equations of motion (EOM) are

 where $\omega^{k}$ is a white process noise with a known probability density function (PDF) $p_{\omega^{k}}$ and $\eta$ is a random vector representing uncertain parameters of the interceptor dynamics, which also has a known PDF $p_{\eta}$.
 We also assume that the process noise and the uncertain parameters are statistically independent.
 The process noise is used to stochastically model the effects of physical phenomena that cannot be modeled deterministically, e.g., turbulence.
 The vector of uncertain parameters can be used to handle imprecise knowledge about specific parameters, such as those associated with the interceptor's dynamics, as described in the following example. \begin{exmp} Assume that both sides possess strictly proper first-order maneuvering dynamics, and define the state vector as